 Note that you can also change the credit card for a trial account, at any time, using the same interface in which you added the card.
 Each time you enter a new credit card, the new card will be charged $1 (USD).

-All future costs (for consuming credits and storing data) will be charged to the credit card on file at the end of each billing cycle (typically monthly).
+Unused balances expire when the trial period ends, at which time costs (for consuming credits and storing data) are charged to the credit card on file at the end of each billing cycle (typically monthly).

 For pricing details, see the pricing page (on the Snowflake website).